nf-core/website/markdown/usage/nf_core_tutorial.md

 #### `branch.yml`

 This is already set up and does not need to be edited.
-It will check that a PR is made on `dev` unless it's for a release or a patch.
+It will check that pull-requests going to the nf-core repo `master` branch only come from the `dev` or `patch` branches (for releases).

 #### `linting.yml`